ImoutoChan/ImoutoBooruParser/README.md

 ```xml
 <PackageReference Include="Imouto.BooruParser" Version="3.*" />
 ```
+# Version 3.1
+Once again sankaku broke everything.
+It's now recommended to provide login and pass_hash for sankaku in order to receive all tags from posts.
+Without it you can only get 20 general tags.

 # Version 3.0
 Have to increment major version due to breaking change in danbooru api usage.
 Now you have to provide your own user agent for your bot in danbooru settings, otherwise danbooru requests would fail with 403 (recent change on their side).